mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

  * Compiles a list of variables required to run all schemes in the CCPP Physics pool.

- * Matches these variables by their ``standard_name``, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind).
+ * Matches these variables by their ``standard_name``, checks for missing variables and mismatches of their attributes (e.g., units, dimensions, type, kind).
 Performs automatic unit conversions if a mismatch of units is detected between a scheme and the host model (see :numref:`Section %s <AutomaticUnitConversions>` for details).

  * Filters out unused variables for a given :term:`suite`.